JingwenWu09/MCT-draftlink/README.md

 }
 ```

-The command `clang -fsyntax-only -Xclang -ast-dump test.c -w -Xanalyzer -analyzer-disable-all-checking -I $CSMITH_HOME/include` is executed, and if the following output occurs, then there is no issue.
+The command `clang -fsyntax-only -Xclang -ast-dump test.c -w -Xanalyzer -analyzer-disable-all-checking` is executed, and if the following output occurs, then there is no issue.
 ```
 |-FunctionDecl 0x55f86a0e1450 <test.c:3:1, line:5:1> line:3:5 used add 'int (int, int)'
 | |-ParmVarDecl 0x55f86a0e12f0 <col:9, col:13> col:13 used a 'int'